Scarefest Scream Park delivers frights, terrors, and delights without the horror of long lines

 Know when your business is busiest and how much time customers spend where.

 Because people were able to spend their time wandering around the park instead of waiting in line, midway revenue grew by over 50%.
 And customer satisfaction was the highest ever.
-A vast majority of people (79%) said they loved the new virtual queue system and the park saw a 179% increase in 5-star reviews year-over-year.
+A vast majority of people (79%) said they loved the new virtual waitlist system and the park saw a 179% increase in 5-star reviews year-over-year.

 “People liked not having to physically wait in line.
 They liked being able to enjoy the concessions and games and the scary carnival atmosphere with spooky actors running around interacting with people.
 Basically, with Waitwhile, we were able to make the waiting part of the fun,” says Lauren Marino, the Operations Manager at Scarefest Scream Park who initially reached out to Waitwhile about its services.